kaifishr/kaifishr.github.io/_posts/2020-12-12-adaptive-learning-rate-method.md

 ### Gradient Descent

-The following figure shows the behaviour of the classic Gradient Descent (GD) algorithm.
+The following figure shows the behavior of the classic Gradient Descent (GD) algorithm.
 We see that the algorithms equipped with an adaptive learning rate (GD+) approaches the global minimum on a similar path but with much larger steps.

 ![](/assets/images/post6/gd_gd.png)

-This behaviour is also reflected in the loss as apparent in the next figure.
-The loss shows that the adaptive learning rate not only allows to approach the global minimum much faster, it also gets about an order of magnitued closer after convergence.
+This behavior is also reflected in the loss as apparent in the next figure.
+The loss shows that the adaptive learning rate not only allows to approach the global minimum much faster, it also gets about an order of magnitude closer after convergence.

 ![](/assets/images/post6/loss_gd.png)